I3lackDevils/Solar-Position-Charger/README.md

 # Solar-Position-Charger
 ## The target
 For my class Embededd Interfacing I had to make a rather large project with some requirements.
-- μprocessor :  Atmega 328P.
+- μprocessor :  Atmega 328P
-- Display (LCD ,Touchscreen), control leds.
+- Display (LCD ,Touchscreen), control leds
-- Interface: SPI, I2C, Digital I/O, Analog I/O.
+- Interface: SPI, I2C, Digital I/O, Analog I/O
-- Wireless connection with internet/cloud.
+- Wireless connection with internet/cloud
-- ISP programming.
+- ISP programming
-- Flexibele environment, multi functinal.
+- Flexibele environment, multi functinal

 ## The idea
 I ended up with inventing a system that would make solar charging more efficiënt.
 I wanted to be able to move the solar panels straight to the sun.
 Also I wanted to monitor how much power I am consuming and how much power I'm generating.
 This way I could make the system smarter.
 And analyste the power of the sun trough the year.
 Then I wanted to be able to access all this data live from a dynamic webpage and also put this data in a database to analyse this data later on.

 So with my idea in mind I started thinking about wich components I needed and ordered those.
-- 2 INA219s power measurement IC's.
+- 2 INA219s power measurement IC's
-- 1 MCP73831 charging IC.
+- 1 MCP73831 charging IC
 - Atmega 328P
 - 16 MHz clock crystal
 - FT232RL USB
 - Esp8266 WiFi module
-- I²C LCD
+- Midas I²C LCD 16x2 (HARD TO FIND LIBRARY)
 - Bunch of capacitors/recisotrs/leds
 - RaspberryPi